stacks-network/stacks-core/docs/wire-format.md

 ```
     0     2  3                                   19                      39
     |-----|--|-----------------------------------|-----------------------|
-    magic op  hash128(name.ns_id,consensus hash)  hash160(data)
+    magic op  hash128(name.ns_id,consensus hash)        value
 ```

-Note that `hash128(name.ns_id, consensus hash)` is a hash over the name concatenated to the hexadecimal string of the consensus hash (not the bytes corresponding to that hex string).
+Note that `hash128(name.ns_id, consensus hash)` is the first 16 bytes of a SHA256 hash over the name concatenated to the hexadecimal string of the consensus hash (not the bytes corresponding to that hex string).

+Example: `hash128("jude.id" + "8d8762c37d82360b84cf4d87f32f7754") == "d1062edb9ec9c85ad1aca6d37f2f5793"`.

 Inputs:
 * owner `scriptSig`